 Fun allows us to let loose, blow off some steam, and just enjoy this life.

 Belief in the Sovereign God can get you through anything.
 Whatever the level of your faith, turn to Him when you have a crazy schedule.
 You’ll need the strength and stability He provides.

 Are you homeschooling in the midst of a crazy schedule?
 What struggles are you facing?

 And what questions do you have about these tips & tricks?

 This is day 4 of the Homeschooling in the Midst of Hard Things Blog Series!.
 We are so glad you are here!
 If you missed day 3 of our series click here —> How to Homeschool in the Midst of Hospital Visits and Family Illness.
 Don’t forget to come back each day to see what practical tips you can learn from veteran homeschool moms who have been in the trenches with you.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+Oh and don’t forget to join the exclusive Facebook group to chat it up with our members, ask questions and just be a part of our amazing and growing community!